-Digital twins: Creating digital replicas that mirror the existence and dynamics of physical objects, processes, assets, or arrangements is known as the creation of digital twins.
-Using advances in satellite, aerial, and onground sensing technologies, we can create realistic records of land cover, forest type, biomass, and canopy height.
+Creating digital replicas that mirror the existence and dynamics of physical objects, processes, assets, or arrangements is known as the creation of digital twins.
+Using advances in satellite, aerial, and onground sensing technologies, realistic records of land cover, forest type, biomass, and canopy height can be created.
 The ever-growing spatiotemporal data records are used to improve the accuracy of digital twins, namely climate and land surface models, such that it can forecast the state and health of forests.
-Forest digital twins could be advanced toward mapping ecosystem health, carbon content, and biodiversity or rapid exploration of climate policy impacts, visualizing future scenarios.
+Forest digital twins could be advanced toward mapping ecosystem health, carbon content, and biodiversity or the rapid exploration of climate policy impacts, visualizing future scenarios.
 Advances in digital twins have historically been applied extensively in architecture, BEAM modeling, and simulation design.
-For the sake of the IEEE Planet Positive application, we propose focusing on data curation, collection, sensing, mapping, and simulating challenging forest landscapes and the interior canopy of rainforests.
+For the sake of the IEEE Planet Positive 2030 application, focusing on data curation, collection, sensing, mapping, and simulating challenging forest landscapes and the interior canopy of rainforests is proposed.